1.0 INTRODUCTION

 4.3 All members of the LPC are required to undertake Safeguarding training at a level appropriate to their roles and responsibilities.
 Members of the procurement team attend external Modern Slavery training courses.

 4.4 The current procurement processes dictates, all spend, aside from a few exceptions such as rates, is ordered and paid via a Purchase Order (PO).
-The applicable contract terms policy applies to any NHS organisation and states that where an NHS body issues a PO the standard NHS Terms & Conditions apply.
+Procurement ensures all this expenditure commitment is via the NHS Terms and Conditions for goods and services which includes extensive conditions, relating to Modern Slavery that the Supplier and each of its sub-contractors must adhere to.

 5.1 NHS Supply Chain is the NHS primary supplier of medical equipment and consumables.